 Any lost items found on Harbor Transit vehicles will be held in our office located at 440 North Ferry Street in Grand Haven, MI.
 Lost and found items are kept for 30 days.
 If not picked up within the 30 day period, items will be offered to local charities.

 If you lose an article on one of our buses, call our office at 616-842-3200.
 All articles must be identified and claimed in person at our office location.
-Office hours are 8:30 am-5 pm, Monday through Friday.
+Harbor Transit’s lobby hours are 9AM-5PM, Monday through Friday.

 EEO Policy Statement

-To ensure day-to-day management – including program preparation, monitoring, and complaint investigation – the Human Resources Manager for the City of Grand Haven, 616-847-4887, has been appointed as Harbor Transit’s EEO Officer and the Training and Safety Coordinator, 616-842-3220, will support the record-keeping and training end of the EEO plan.
-For EEO concerns the Human Resources Manager will report directly to the Harbor Transit’s Board of Directors and will act – with full authority – with all levels of management and employees.
+To ensure day-to-day management — including program preparation, monitoring, and complaint investigation — the Transportation Director for Harbor Transit, 616-842-3220, has been appointed as Harbor Transit’s EEO Officer and the Training and Safety Coordinator, 616-842-3220, will support the record keeping and training end of the EEO plan.
+For EEO concerns, the Transportation Director when necessary, will report directly to the Harbor Transit’s Board of Directors and will act — with full authority — with all levels of management and employees.